-As we have now moved into Level 2, JCY architects are now operating 100% from our Auckland and Queenstown offices are open and staff back in the office.
+At Level 1, JCY architects are now operating 100% from our Auckland and Queenstown offices are open and staff back in the office.
 We are all following recommended hygiene and tracing protocol.

 The BeacHouse is located along the front edge of a large north facing site on Vomo Island, Fiji.
 The highly glazed front facade of the beach house is orientated due north to maximise the connectivity to the sea, beach and frontal dune.

 The floor plan is a series of bedroom nodes radiating out from the central living hub that has a distinct North/South axis to the beach.